b-pardi/Research/BraTaDio_Fn/README.md

     - change scale of time if applicable
     - change file format if applicable

+- IF USING SPYDER
+    - by default, plt will show plots in console box and span selector will not work
+    - follow these steps to make selection plots open in new window:
+        Tools > Preferences > IPython console > Graphics > Graphics Backend > Apply & OK

 - For interactive plot:
     - for whichever overtone is to be analyzed in the interactive plot, ensure that that overtone is selected in the baseline corrected data section as well, as it relies on the cleaned data processing done there
     - indicate which overtone will be analyzed
-    - selected range is displayed in lower portion of figure, and data points written to 'range_{range selection}_rf/dis.txt'
+    - selected range is displayed in right side of figure, and data points written to files in selected_ranges folder for sauerbray equation, and statistical calculations written for linear regression modeling
+    - if analyzing new data file, be sure to clear range data selections via the button in column 4 before making new selections
     - save multiple ranges
-        - if interactive plot selected, small new window opens
+        - if interactive plot selected, new column opens
-        - new window will show text entry to indiciate which range is being selected
+        - new column will show text entry to indiciate which range is being selected
         - input and confirm the range BEFORE making selection in the plot window
         - later analysis will use the range and file src for grouping and averaging data
         - input from entry box will correlate to which file for which range is being selected